KaspaSilver/Pi-5-Solo-Mining-Kaspa/README.md

 ```
 export= PATH="$PATH:/usr/loc/go/bin"
 ```
-Then save what you just entered by clicking
+Then save what you just entered by clicking CTRL + O